-A6.3 Butterfly Gardens
+A6.3 Butterfly Garden

-Butterfly gardens is an area of public access at the very south boundary of Biddulph, close to Brindley Ford.
-Though Biddulph in Bloom maintain the site, the Town Council holds riparian duties.
+The Butterfly Garden is an area of public access at the very south boundary of Biddulph, close to Brindley Ford.
+The Town Council holds riparian duties.
 The site has a small woodland feel to it, with non-tarmacked paths and a natural setting.
 It is unlikely that the site will be frequently visited during icy or snowy weather and it is reasonable to expect that those that do visit will be aware of the risk of ice and snow and able to assess the risk to themselves of entering the site during such weather.
 In addition, the use of rock salt at the site is likely to impact to quality of soil and local ecosystems.
-Therefore no ice or snow clearance will take place at Butterfly Gardens.
+Therefore no ice or snow clearance will take place at the Butterfly Garden.
 Biddulph Town Council will retain their riparian duties and will continue to inspect the site, but may postpone inspections during icy or snowy weather.